tharakkrishnan/streamprocessor/README.md

 ## Installation and usage

-This program requires the "enum" module that is part of python 3.4 and requires a version of python that is 3.4 or greater.
+WARNING: This program requires the "enum" module that is part of python 3.4 and requires a version of python that is 3.4 or greater.
 If the "enum" module is not installed, please install it by invoking:
         $ pip install enum
 Alternatively, it can also be installed by invoking